Sherali Mirzo: Appointment to high positions

 From 2005–2006, he served as Tajikistan’s Deputy Minister of Defence before being moving to the State Committee for National Security (SCNS) which succeeded the KGB of the Tajik SSR.
 It was the SCNS where he served as the commander of the Tajik Border Troops, as well as First Deputy SCNS Chairman.
 On 3 October 2013 by order of a presidential decree he was appointed Minister of Defense by President Emomali Rahmon.
 He succeeded Sherali Khayrulloyev who resigned as Minister of Defence due to "health reasons".

+On 23 January 2025, President Rahmon appointed Emomali Sobirzoda as the new minister of defense and appointed Mirzo head of the State Secret Protection Department under the Government of Tajikistan.

 Actions as Minister of Defence

 In November 2018, it was revealed that Mirzo had built a health centre at his own expense in the Baljuvon District.
 Under his leadership, the first military exercises with Uzbekistan took place at the Chorukhdairon Military Training Ground in the Sughd Region.
 The Armed Forces Command Center was also launched under his tenure.
-In 2021, he visited Tehran, agreeing with General Mohammad Baqeri to establish a joint defensive and military committee between the National Army and the Islamic Republic of Iran Armed Forces.
+In 2021, he visited Tehran, agreeing with General Mohammad Bagheri to establish a joint defensive and military committee between the National Army and the Islamic Republic of Iran Armed Forces.

 In 2014, he accompanied President Rahmon in Sochi as part of a delegation to take part in the 2014 Winter Olympics opening ceremony.
 In 2016, a parade on Dousti Square that honored the 25th anniversary of independence was held, with Lieutenant General Mirzo inspecting the parade along Rudaki Avenue and congratulating participants on the anniversary.